andresebr/kumodd/README.md

     kumodd.py -csv ./filelist-username.csv

-To verify the files' MD5, size, Last Modified, and Last Acceessed time, and MD5 of metadata, use:
+To verify the files' MD5, size, Last Modified, and Last Accessed time, and MD5 of metadata, use:

     kumodd.py -verify -col verify